NotArb/Jupiter/TOS.md

-Terms of Service for NotArb Bot
+Terms of Service for NotArb Bot<br>
 Last Updated: November 24, 2024

 1. ACCEPTANCE OF TERMS